jeffreykegler/libmarpa/toward.md

 Additionally, retaining the EIMs in the last few ESes is useful for debugging and tracing, and a larger working ES window may be specified for those purposes.

+## Complexity

+The worse case is a highly ambiguous grammar with no online evaluation rules.
+In this case, the online version of Marpa offers no improvements.
+But in many real-life cases, the savings in storage may make the difference in whether an application is a practical candidate for a Marpa implementation, or not.